fmsh-seclab/Fight-Fire-with-Fire-Attack/Hardware_Setup/README.md

 ## Hardware Modifications for Low-Noise System
 To minimize noise, non-essential components and their associated power ICs were removed.
 The following steps were taken:
-- Disable DRAM: The power ICs (marked in yellow in Figure 1) supplying 0.6V and 1.8V to the DRAM were removed.
+- **Disable DRAM**: The power ICs (marked in yellow in Figure 1) supplying 0.6V and 1.8V to the DRAM were removed.
-- Eliminate CPU/GPU Power IC: The power IC responsible for the VDD_CPU_GPU rail (marked in green in Figure 1) was removed.
+- **Eliminate CPU/GPU Power IC**: The power IC responsible for the VDD_CPU_GPU rail (marked in green in Figure 1) was removed.
-- Remove Additional Components: Components such as level shifters, eMMC, Flash, Ethernet interface ICs, and power monitoring ICs were also removed (marked with red crosses in Figure 1).
+- **Remove Additional Components**: Components such as level shifters, eMMC, Flash, Ethernet interface ICs, and power monitoring ICs were also removed (marked with red crosses in Figure 1).
-- Replace VDD_CORE Power Supply: The DC-DC converter in the VDD_CORE rail associated with the Boot and Power Management Processor (BPMP) was replaced with a lower-noise power supply.
+- **Replace VDD_CORE Power Supply**: The DC-DC converter in the VDD_CORE rail associated with the Boot and Power Management Processor (BPMP) was replaced with a lower-noise power supply.
 A 0.85V input was directly supplied using an Agilent E3631A DC power supply (highlighted in Figure above).

 Carrier Board Optimization
 The SOM requires a carrier board for 5V VDD_IN power supply and I/O interface extension.
 Noise-generating components on the carrier board were removed to further improve SNR:
-- Remove Non-Essential Components: Only circuitry critical for basic SOM functions (e.g., USB communication, reset signal control, and RCM mode selection) was retained.
+- **Remove Non-Essential Components**: Only circuitry critical for basic SOM functions (e.g., USB communication, reset signal control, and RCM mode selection) was retained.
-- Optimize Power Delivery: The original 5V power supply (VDD_IN) was replaced with a clean 5V input from an E3631A DC power source to eliminate switching noise.
+- **Optimize Power Delivery**: The original 5V power supply (VDD_IN) was replaced with a clean 5V input from an E3631A DC power source to eliminate switching noise.
 <div style="text-align:center">
 <img src="./image/probe.JPG" alt="probe" style="zoom:10%; display: block; margin: 0 auto;" />
 </div>